 Near the end of our time in Germany, I walked passed a restaurant with the cutest name.
 Wok and Roll.
 Yep.
 You guessed it.
 This was a Chinese restaurant.
 That evening Pilot and I returned to the Wok and Roll for dinner.

-As might be expected, our waiter looked Oriental.
+As might be expected, our waiter looked Asia.
 But here’s where the incongruity came in.
-When he spoke to us he spoke in German.
+When he spoke to us, he spoke in German.

 Now, I know, we were in Germany.
 People in Germany speak German.
-I just wasn’t expecting our waiter who looked Chinese to speak German.
-Of course, when he realized we didn’t speak German he conversed with us in English.
+I just wasn’t expecting our waiter who looked Asian to speak German.
+Of course, when he realized we didn’t speak German, he conversed with us in English.
 Thankfully.

 My idea of matching or in agreement with something was off.
 I had one expectation based on what I observed that didn’t match the truth.